 Scientists aren’t positive on why they had these plates, but the spikes were for protection.
 They may have needed protection because of their tiny brains their and slow movement.

 This dinosaur roamed the Earth in Southeast Africa during the Jurassic Period.
 Similar to the Triceratops and fellow Stegosaurians, it was likely a herding animal.

 While some dinosaurs had horns, others developed body armor made up of bony plates and thick skin.
 This worked as excellent dinosaur protection.
 Scientists refer to this as osteoderms.
 In the modern age, we see this feature on armadillos, alligators, and some other animals.
 Despite razor-sharp teeth, these scales made it hard for predators to penetrate the skin.

-This armored lizard had thick skin and knobs all over its body.
+The Ankylosaurus was an armored dinosaur that had thick skin and knobs all over its body.
 These knobs or oval plates protected it and formed with the skin.
 Each plate varied in size and ran down the body in horizontal rows.
 Some plates were smaller than others, but each helped protect the massive lizard.
-They also had clubbed tails that they could use for many things, including protection.
+The Ankylosaurus fought off predators using clubbed tails that doubled as a weapon and shield.

 Ankylosaurus Fast Facts

 They roamed the Earth during the Cretaceous Period in the Western United States and parts of Canada, and the largest was 20.5 feet long!
 Their armor was thick in the neck region, most likely for protection.
 In addition, they had spikes, horns, and a wide-set body, making them difficult prey.